 Her mission extends into writing and education.
 She has published work on “Orientalism and the Perpetuation of Racist Stereotypes in the Nutcracker” in addition to contributing to several publications.
 She teaches in diverse settings offering western, Middle Eastern dance, and other cultural styles.
 She has won several awards as an educator, academic, and performer.

 Currently, Mire splits her time between passions.
-She is currently teaching master classes and working as a dance educator with ASTEP Onstage, OnPoint, Star2B, APEX for Youth, Notes in Motion, Kindergym, Lola Louis Performing Arts, Oriental Dance Inheritance Studio, and DanceWave.
-She is also performing in several NYC-based companies, producing work of her own, and writing for ThinkingDance.
-Most recently, she has begun her first evening length work through George Mason University's Young Alumni Commissioning Project and the GMU Digital Platform Covid Fund and is an Aseemkala Fellow, and a choreographer for Bated Breath Theatre Company's "Voyeur: Through the Windows of Toulouse Lautrec."
+She teaches master classes and works as a dance educator with ASTEP Onstage, OnPoint, Star2B, APEX for Youth, Notes in Motion, Kindergym, Lola Louis Performing Arts, Oriental Dance Inheritance Studio, and DanceWave.
+She performs in several NYC-based companies, produces work of her own, and writes for ThinkingDance.
+Most recently, she has begun her first evening length work through George Mason University's Young Alumni Commissioning Project and the GMU Digital Platform Covid Fund, is an Aseemkala Fellow, and a choreographer for Bated Breath Theatre Company's "Voyeur: Through the Windows of Toulouse Lautrec."